United Football League (2024–present): 2026 season

 On October 3, 2025, the UFL announced that the Michigan Panthers, Memphis Showboats and San Antonio Brahmas would not return for the 2026 season.
 Repole cited Michigan in particular as a return candidate for 2028 when AlumniFi Field opens.
 San Antonio's shuttering, which was personally ordered by Repole, was a complete surprise, as the UFL had already renewed the stadium lease for the Alamodome when the team's shuttering was announced.

-On October 7, 2025, the UFL announced their new teams for the 2026 season; the Columbus Aviators (playing at Historic Crew Stadium in Columbus, Ohio), the Louisville Kings (playing at Lynn Family Stadium in Louisville, Kentucky) and the Orlando Storm (playing at Inter&Co Stadium in Orlando, Florida).
-They also announced the relocation and rebrand of two of their legacy teams; the former Houston Roughnecks would revert to their Houston Gamblers name and play at Shell Energy Stadium, and the former Arlington Renegades would revert to their Dallas Renegades name and play at Toyota Stadium.
+On October 7, 2025, the UFL announced its new teams for the 2026 season; the Columbus Aviators (playing at Historic Crew Stadium in Columbus, Ohio), the Louisville Kings (playing at Lynn Family Stadium in Louisville, Kentucky) and the Orlando Storm (playing at Inter.co Stadium in Orlando, Florida).
+Players and staff under contract to the Michigan Panthers, Memphis Showboats and San Antonio Brahmas were transferred to the Columbus Aviators, Louisville Kings and Orlando Storm, respectively.
+However, the new teams are considered separate and will not inherit the history or records of the folded ones.

+In addition, the UFL also announced the relocation and rebrand of two of their legacy teams; the former Houston Roughnecks would revert to their Houston Gamblers name and play at Shell Energy Stadium, and the former Arlington Renegades would revert to their Dallas Renegades name and play at Toyota Stadium.

-Among other changes were the formal dissolutions of the XFL and USFL conferences, the demotion of Brandon to a vice president role, the elimination of Johnston's position, the firing of all eight team general managers, and the planned institution of territorial rights to college players, something the XFL had explicitly rejected.
+Among other changes were the formal dissolutions of the XFL and USFL conferences, the demotion of Brandon to a vice president role (later reversed), the elimination of Johnston's position, the elimination of all eight general manager positions (with three—the Renegades' Rick Mueller, Houston's Will Lewis and Memphis's Jim Monos—being retained in the league's new centralized personnel department), and the planned institution of territorial rights to college players, something the XFL had explicitly rejected.

+The 2026 season began March 27, 2025 and concluded on June 13, 2026 with the 2026 United Bowl in Washington, DC, where the newly established Louisville Kings defeated the defending champion and host DC Defenders.